Australia denies banks interim approval to jointly negotiate with Apple on payment apps

 A spokesman for the banks said they would continue their ongoing consultations with the ACCC until the final determination is made.

-A spokeswoman for Apple in Sydney declined to comment on the announcement.
+A spokeswoman for Apple in Sydney was not immediately available for comment.

 (Reporting by Matt Siegel; Editing by Michael Perry)